cfobel/python___pyevolve/docs/source_rel_0_6/getstarted.rst

 First Example
 ---------------------------------------------------------------------------

-To make the API easy, we have created default parameters for almost every parameter in Pyevolve, for example, when you will use the :class:`G1DList.G1DList` genome without specifying the Mutator, Crossover and Initializator, you will use the default ones: Swap Mutator, One Point Crossover and the Integer Initialzator.
+To make the API easy to use, we have created default parameters for almost every parameter in Pyevolve, for example, when you will use the :class:`G1DList.G1DList` genome without specifying the Mutator, Crossover and Initializator, you will use the default ones: Swap Mutator, One Point Crossover and the Integer Initialzator.
 All those default parameters are specified in the :mod:`Consts` module (and you are highly encouraged to take a look at source code).

 Let's begin with the first simple example (Ex.
 1).
 First of all, you must know your problem, in this case, our problem is to find a simple 1D list of integers of *n*-size with zero in all positions.
 At the first look, we know by intuition that the representation needed to this problem is a 1D List, which you can found in Pyevolve by the name of :class:`G1DList.G1DList`, which means Genome 1D List.
 This representation is based on a python list as you will see, and is very easy to manipulate.